Welcome To French Bulldog 101

 What Are French Bulldogs?

-The French Bulldog is a small breed of dog that are just adorable.
+The French Bulldog is a small dog breed that is just adorable.

 They started off as the result of breeding bulldogs (from England) and other small dogs (Paris ratters) in the 1800s